Why Artificial Intelligence (AI) Projects Succeed or Fail?

 When we demonstrate FlexRule’s graphical interface for mapping processes, which then becomes the execution model, customers can see how they can use FlexRule as a collaboration whiteboard, process diagramming tool and implementation platform all in one.
 On seeing these capabilities, the same CIO exclaimed, “I have a BA who will love this!”

 It is a sad but true fact that technology and consultant’s pricing tends to follow the same curve as the Gartner’s Hype Cycle.
 At the peak of the “Hype of Expectations” we also see the peak of pricing, only for it to come back down to realistic levels later.
 This is because technologies have been oversold in the marketplace (see point 6 below), which typically occurs when sales reps claim that the reason for high pricing is due to the miracles the technologies can deliver.
 The example in the HBR article was a $62m project to diagnose cancer that was shelved without ever having been used on patients.

-At FlexRule, our licensing model is aligned to the business outcomes achieved.
+At FlexRule, we are trying to break this norm.
+Our licensing model is aligned to the business outcomes achieved.
 We keep it simple, understandable and in line with delivering business value.
 We don’t price based on multiple metrics, like the number of users, servers, processes, cases, or any other rapidly multiplying cost driver.
 Instead, we offer a flat fee per business area.

 3. Managers don’t understand cognitive technologies and how they work

 The main culprit driving this issue is that we get caught up in technology buzzword speak instead of business common sense.
 The fact is that we are using the Artificial Intelligence technology purely to help with our business processes.
 Therefore, we need to start with the business processes and not the technology.
 It may seem obvious, but we often have to ask customers to stop and explain the business problem they are trying to solve.
 In other words, what are their current processes, business logic, and decision requirements information sources, and what is the desired outcome?